Food prices fall on world markets but not on kitchen tables

 A restaurant on the outskirts of Nairobi skimps on the size of its chapatis — a flaky, chewy Kenyan flatbread — to save on cooking oil.
 Cash-strapped Pakistanis reluctantly go vegetarian, dropping beef and chicken from their diets because they can no longer afford meat.
-In Hungary, a café pulls burgers and fries off the menu, trying to dodge the high cost of oil and beef.
+In Hungary, a cafe pulls burgers and fries off the menu, trying to dodge the high cost of oil and beef.

 Around the world, food prices are persistently, painfully high.
 Puzzlingly, too.
 On global markets, the prices of grains, vegetable oil, dairy and other agricultural commodities have fallen steadily from record highs.
 But the relief hasn’t made it to the real world of shopkeepers, street vendors and families trying to make ends meet.